joshuatbond/Renewable_Energy/README.md

 ![fig5-JB.png](image/README/1614191457270.png)

-My interest in the last aspect of the question began from a simple curiousity about the cost of electricity over time as new technologies have developed and efficiencies have likely increased.
+My interest in the last aspect of the question began from a simple curiosity about the cost of electricity over time as new technologies have developed and efficiencies have likely increased.
 However, my interest was amplified drastically due to the extreme winter weather that hit Houston, TX, the week of February 14th, 2021.
 During this time, the large majority of the Texas electrical grid failed and much of the state was left without power for several days.
 Speculation spread across Texas as people tried to understand how such a thing could happen.
 The frustration felt by much of the state throughout this ordeal motivated me to look deeper into electricity costs.

 I began by collecting data on the cost of electricity to end users (I interpreted this to be the cost for producers to *get* electricity to consumers) and the residential retail cost of electricity.
 From this data, I created a visual to compare the two.
 I was taken aback by what I found.
 Of course, in business a profit margin of some sort is needed; However, I found that the retail cost of electricity had risen 57% since 1995, while the electricity cost to end users had actually fallen by 0.4 cents.